Michael Oku

 Michael Oku (born 1993) is an English professional wrestler.
-He is working on the British Independent circuit, particularly with Revolution Pro Wrestling, where he is a former two-time Undisputed British Heavyweight Champion.
-He also works in the United States with All Elite Wrestling (AEW) and Ring of Honor (ROH), and in Mexico with Consejo Mundial de Lucha Libre (CMLL).
+He currently performs on the British independent circuit – predominantly for Revolution Pro Wrestling (RevPro), where he is a former three-time Undisputed British Heavyweight Champion.
+He also makes sporadic appearances with All Elite Wrestling (AEW) and Ring of Honor (ROH).

 Professional wrestling career

 Revolution Pro Wrestling (2018–present)

 Oku debuted for Revolution Pro Wrestling (RevPro), facing Great-O-Khan in a losing effort.
 On January 6, 2019, he fought for Team ELP and lost an eight man tag team match against Team David Starr.
 He soon started having a losing before defeating the Undisputed British Cruiserweight Champion El Phantasmo in a non-title match, which earn him a title match at RevPro Summer Sizzler, which he failed to win.
-On November 24, Oku defeated Rocky Romero in the first round and made El Phantasmo submit in a 4-Way Elimination Match to win the 2019 British J-Cup.
+On November 24, Oku defeated Rocky Romero in the first round and made El Phantasmo submit in a four-way elimination match to win the 2019 British J-Cup.
 After the match, he was attacked by Pac.
 He would get his revenge, by defeating Pac at Uprising on December 15.

 On February 14, 2020, at High Stakes, Oku defeated Phantasmo for the British Cruiserweight Championship.
 On September 13, 2020, at Epic Encounters 2, Oku defeated Ricky Knight Jr. to unify the title with the Southside Speed King Championship.
 He soon started appearing in tag matches with Connor Mills as Destination Everywhere and, after Great British Tag League over Dean Allmark and Lee Hunter, won the British Tag Team Championship on The Legion (Lucian Phillips and Screwface Ahmed) in the finals to win the vacant titles.
 After three months, Destination Everywhere lost their British Tag Team Championship to Aussie Open (Kyle Fletcher and Mark Davis) in a winner takes all match, where Aussie Open's PWA Tag Team Championship was also in the line.
 After a two-year reign, with a number of title defences, Oku lost the Undisputed British Cruiserweight Championship to Luke Jacobs, ending his reign at 890 days.